netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 ### Final Stage

-In the GlobalNOC-Netsage case, the output filter writes the flows to a network-specific RabbitMQ queue on another host and the last stage is a separate logstash pipeline on a 3rd host.
+In the GlobalNOC-Netsage case, the output filter writes the flows to a network-specific RabbitMQ queue at Indiana University and the last stage is a separate logstash pipeline.
 The latter reads flows from the final queue using a rabbitmq input filter and sends it into elasticsearch using an elasticsearch output filter with a mapping template which sets data types for the fields.

 ## Field names